2019-2020-ps6/2019-2020-ps6-rendu-redemption/doc/windows/home/README.md

 ```bash
 docker-compose up --build
 ```
+NB: If docker fails, restart the terminal and rerun the command.
-5. Wait for Docker to do your job (~8min).
+5. Wait for `Docker Toolbox` to do your job (~10min).
 [[Screenshot]](https://i.imgur.com/VKHqWi0.png)
-6. Enjoy the website.
+6. Enjoy the website at `localhost:4200`.
 [[Screenshot]](https://i.imgur.com/k641NEk.png)

 ## Stop
 1. Press `Control+C` to stop all containers.
-2. Wait for Docker to stop all containers.
+2. Wait for `Docker Toolbox` to stop all containers.
 3. Remove all the containers.
 ```bash
 docker-compose down